outdoor trinidad logo.gif (5127 bytes)

 huggins trail.jpg (116143 bytes)

 The lower trail winds around the base of the hill and at times skirts the edges of a dry river bed.
-This trail leads to former World War 2 ammunition bunkers that are reached after approximately 12 minutes.
-Leading away from the bunkers is an old road that is strewn with fallen leaves.
-It is therefore possible to make this into a circuit walk, using the trail to reach the bunkers and then the road to exit.
-The road leads to the CDA Estate Police Headquarters on Covigne Road, which is a short distance from Samaan Park.
+This trail leads to a former World War 2 ammunition bunker that is reached after approximately 12 minutes.
+Leading away from the bunker is an old unused road that is strewn with fallen leaves.
+It is therefore possible to make this into a circuit walk, using the trail to reach the bunker and then the road to exit.
+The road leads to the National Seed Center on Covigne Road, which is a short distance from Samaan Park.
 Those who enjoy mountain biking will find this circuit an enjoyable, albeit short ride.

 During the late afternoon hours, if you are fortunate, you may see the Capuchin Monkeys on either the lower or upper trail as they come to feed among the hog plum trees.
 Even if you do not see them you may hear them, tittering among the tree tops sounding like puppies, or crashing from branch to branch.